bvn-architecture/PluginsDocumentation/docs/_docs/2017-05-31-FamilyReporter.markdown

 excerpt: "Purpose and capabilities of the Revit Family Reporter App"
 modified:
 layout: "sample"
+categories: Revit
 ---

 # Family Reporter - Preface

 The ‘Family Reporter' app is used to gather a number of properties from families and their catalog files.
-Those log files can either be used to [visualize](#https://annisarivera.github.io/mastercontent/) the state of your Revit content or modified in Excel and then applied to families via the Family Updater app.
+Those log files can either be used to [visualize](https://annisarivera.github.io/mastercontent/) the state of your Revit content or modified in Excel and then applied to families via the [Family Updater app]({{ site.baseurl }}/_docs/2017-06-15-FamilyUpdater/).

 TODO: